Tifinagh

-Tifinagh is one of three major competing Berber orthographies alongside the Berber Latin alphabet and the Arabic script.
+Tifinagh is one of three major competing Berber orthographies alongside the Berber Latin alphabet and the Arabic alphabet.
 Tifinagh is the official script for Tamazight, an official language of Morocco and Algeria.
-However, outside of symbolic cultural uses, Latin remains the dominant script for writing Berber languages throughout North Africa.
+Outside of symbolic cultural uses, Latin remains the dominant script for writing Berber languages throughout North Africa.

-The ancient Libyco-Berber script (or the Libyc script) was used by the ancient northern Berbers known as Libyco-Berbers, also known as Libyc people, Numidians, Afri and Mauretanians, who inhabited the northern parts of Morocco, Algeria, Tunisia and Libya as well as the Canary Islands west of Morocco.
+The ancient Libyco-Berber script was used by the ancient northern Berbers known as Libyco-Berbers, also known as Numidians, Afri, and Mauretanians, who inhabited the northern parts of Morocco, Algeria, Tunisia, Libya, and the Canary Islands.